arh/sim-ideal/README.md

 TODO:
 - block metadata update rate and update time ?

+Assumptions:
+- a request in the trace access only one block.
+For example if the request want to access 8 pages, all pages blong to the same block

 ========
 Block i Coldness value at time t = number of valid pages in the cache associated with block i
 	that will not receive any hit in future window.